Rent to Retirement | Blog

 Written by Rent To Retirement | Jul 8, 2022 9:49:00 PM

-First and foremost – You want to make sure that they have experience
+Make sure that they have experience

 Not just experience, but experience dealing with your type of property.
-If you have a single-family property and they only deal with large apartment complexes then it might not be the best fit.
+If you have a single-family property and they only deal with large apartment complexes, then it might not be the best fit.
 Additionally, if you are a “small” property, then they may dismiss you and not give you the same attention and dedication they would for a large 30–40-unit complex.

 Location, Location, Location